texas-robocamp/texas-robocamp.github.io/virtual/before/using_linux.md

 Before you finish for the day, make sure you save all your work and turn off the computer.
 Open the account menu in the top right-hand corner of your screen, click the shut down icon, and select shut down from the power options.

+{{site.data.alerts.note}}
-{% include note.html content="Please do not unplug the USB before your computer has fully shut down, as this may corrupt files on the USB.
-If you are experiencing technical difficulties, notify one of the camp staff."%}
+Please do not unplug the USB before your computer has fully shut down, as this may corrupt files on the USB.
+If you are experiencing technical difficulties, notify one of the camp staff.
+{{site.data.alerts.end}}

 ## Next Step